JakasaurusRex/GodotWorkshop/README.md

 4) Godot is **EASY!!!**

 Game engines are sterotypically super complicated, packed with tons of features that are poorly explained.
 Godot is suprisingly insanely easy to get started with.
 It features a Python-like programming language called GDScript with documentation built into the application.
 Hovering over any library function allows you to pull up the wiki page for what that function does and how it works.
 Features mostly behave as you would expect making it super easy to start making games with Godot after getting over the initial learner barrier as you will soon see!

+5) Godot is a **new technology**

+The last thing that sets Godot apart is that its constantly changing.
+The fact that it is constantly changing and evolving is super interesting to developers in the industry looking for future ways to streamline the process of making games.
+This interest in the technology might be something that helps you secure an interview where you can talk about your experience with this technology (this is something I experienced when interviewing with **Riot Games!!**).

 For these reasons, we will be teaching and recommending Godot to be used for LionJam and future game jams!